 Avoid standing with a bent back.
 Kitchen shelves and other working places should be waist high so that it is comfortable to work on and frequent bending is not required.
 Prolonged bending for cleaning and washing should be avoided.

-When lifting weight, keep your back as straight as you can, keep feet apart, slightly bend the legs with one leg forward and lift the object close to your body and lift with your thighs.
+When lifting the weight, keep your back as straight as you can, keep feet apart, slightly bend the legs with one leg forward and lift the object close to your body and lift with your thighs.

 Try not to stoop or squat, tighten your stomach muscles and do not straighten your legs before lifting.